ezzing/3DLayout-documentation/1-Introduction.md

 <img class="w75" src="./layout-doc-imgs/imgs-sin-monitor/world-coords.png" alt="world-coords" />

+World coordinate system works with spherical coordinates, latitude and longitude.

+The values stored in this system are:

+* Layout project center.
+* Building vertices
+* Building roof points
+* Keepout vertices
+* Area and Subarea vertices  (verticesOrtoDeg)

 ## Scene Coordinate System

 <img class="w75" src="./layout-doc-imgs/imgs-sin-monitor/scene-coords.png" alt="scene-coords" />

+Scene coordinate system works with cartesian coords, with origin in the layout project center and distances measured in meters.
+It is used to place each building relative to the project center.

+* Building data center

 ## Building Coordinate System

 <img class="w75" src="./layout-doc-imgs/imgs-sin-monitor/building-coords.png" alt="building-coords" />

+Building coordinate System works with cartesian coords, with origin in the building center and measured in meters.
+Al tilted surfaces are represented in ortographic view.

+* Building roof points
+* Building vertices (verticesMCoords)
+* Area and Subarea vertices  (verticesOrtoMeters)
+* keepout vertices (verticesOrtoMeters)

 ## Area Coordinate System

 <img class="w75" src="./layout-doc-imgs/imgs-sin-monitor/area-coords.png" alt="area-coords" />

+Area Coordinate System works in cartesian coords, with origin in the bottom-left corner of the area, and rotated with the exterior wall azimuth of the area.
+On flat roofs the first wall drawed is considered the main wall.

+* Area and Subarea vertices  (areaMCoords)
+* Area and Subarea offset vertices (areaOffsetMCoords)
+* Area and Subarea modules coords (modulesData (x/y))
+* Area and Subarea keepout coords (keepoutsMCoords)

 ## Canvas Coordinate System

+This is the same coordinate system as Area Coordinate System but with inverted Y values, ready to draw in an htlm canvas or similar.